jdevoo/twecoll/README.md

 * img: directory containing avatar images of friends
 * .dat: extension of account details data (friends, followers, avatar URL, etc. for account friends)
 * .twt: extension of tweets file (timestamp, tweet)
-* .fav: extension of favorites file (id, timestamp, user id, screen name, tweet)
+* .fav: extension of likes file (id, timestamp, user id, screen name, tweet)
 * .gml: extension of edgelist file (nodes and edges)
 * .f: friends data (fdat)

 Twecoll uses oauth and has been updated to support the 1.1 version of the Twitter REST API.
-Register your own copy of twecoll on http://dev.twitter.com and copy the consumer key and secret.
+Register your own copy of twecoll on http://app.twitter.com and copy the consumer key and secret.

-The first time you run a twecoll command, it will ask you for the key and secret.
-Then it will retrieve the oauth token.
+The first time you run a twecoll command, it will ask you for the consumer key and consumer secret.
+It will then retrieve the oauth token.
 Follow the instructions on the console.
+An HTTP Error 401 will be thrown if the key and secret cannot be used to retrieve the access token details.

 ## Examples

-#### Download and Purge Favorites
+#### Download and Purge Likes
-Historically, this was twecoll's main use: download all favorited tweets in a file for search purposes.
+Historically, this was twecoll's main use: download all favorited/liked tweets in a file for search purposes.
 Let's take the handle 'jdevoo' as an example.

 ```
-$ twecoll favorites jdevoo
+$ twecoll likes jdevoo
 ```

-This will produce a jdevoo.fav file containing all favorites including a tweet ID, timestamp, user ID, handle, text (urf-8).
+This will produce a jdevoo.fav file containing all likes including a tweet ID, timestamp, user ID, handle, text (urf-8).
-In order to purge the favorites, twecoll needs the .fav file.
+In order to purge the likes, twecoll needs the .fav file.
 You can the execute:

 ```
-$ twecoll favorites -p jdevoo
+$ twecoll likes -p jdevoo
 ```

 This is the only command that alters account data.
 You will need to select the Read+Write permission model for this to work when registering twecoll.